kh555069/google_translate_api/README.md

-# An easy way to use google translation
+# An easy way to use google translation in python
 Using pypuppeteer to get cookie. use the cookie can avoid being blocked.